Complements of caustics of the real $J_{10}$ singularities: Chirality of virtual Morse functions. Proof of Theorem

-Conversely, given a cycle in a virtual component of the formal graph, let us realize it by a path in the space $\Phi_1$ or $\Phi_3$ of real polynomials starting from an arbitrary vertex of the cycle.
-That is, the path should start with a polynomial associated with this vertex and consecutively experience all surgeries encoded by the edges of the cycle.
+Conversely, given a cycle in a virtual component of the formal graph, we can realize it by a path in the space $\Phi_1$ or $\Phi_3$ of real polynomials starting from an arbitrary vertex of the cycle.
+That is, the path begins with a polynomial associated with this vertex and successively undergoes all surgeries encoded by the edges of the cycle.
 The existence of such a path is ensured by Proposition \ref{propmain}.
-If the cocycle $\HH$ takes the non-zero value on the initial cycle, then the isotopy classes of the endpoints of this realized path are different. $\Box$
+If the cocycle $\HH$ takes the non-zero value on the initial cycle, then the isotopy classes of the endpoints of the realized path in the space of Morse polynomials differ because a closed loop in $\Phi_1$ or $\Phi_3$ defines the trivial permutation $\varkappa$. $\Box$

 \begin{remark} \rm We could formulate the same criterion in terms of the critical values at the maximum points.
-Therefore, the other cocycle defined in this virtual component as $\HH$ but in the terms of the maxima instead of the minima is homologous to $\HH$. \end{remark}
+Therefore, if both inertia indices $m_-$ and $m_+$ of the passport invariant of the virtual component are equal to two or three, then another cocycle defined in this virtual component, similar to $\HH$ but in the terms of maxima instead of minima, is homologous to $\HH$. \end{remark}